yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 #### HDFS as a distributive storage framework

 Replicates data on flexible block sizes of 128 MB.
 The name node acts as the master in a cluster of nodes.
 The name node consist of a hardware that contains an operating system and name node software.
 The master node is responsible for managing the file system, control access to the file system, monitor, redistribute and reschedule tasks in case of partial system failure.
-The name node has the read and write capabilities.
+The name node has read and write capabilities.
 Another component of the HDFS beside the blocks and name node is the data node.
 The data nodes contain an operating system and data node software.
 They are responsible for storing and replicating data.
 By default every node keeps three copies of the input files but replication occurs automatically.
 They are also incharge of fulfiling read and write requests from users, and upon request from the name node, they can delete, resize and replicate blocks.
-These characteristics of HDFS makes it highly fault tolerant and maximizes throughput.
-The aim of HDFS is not to reduce latency.
+These characteristics of HDFS makes it highly fault tolerant and maximizes throughput but not aimed are reducing latency.

 #### Hadoop MapReduce

 This a data distributive processing framework suitable for large-scale computing and made up of two main functions namely **Map** and **Reduce**.
+- Map:
-    - Map: Takes a value as inpute, performs a stateless computation and outputs results as a **key-value** pair sorted by keys.
+Takes a value as inpute, performs a stateless computation and outputs results as a **key-value** pair sorted by keys.
+- Reduce:
-    - Reduce: Aggregates values according to the sorted keys.
+Aggregates values according to the sorted keys.
 Think of MapReduce like *group by x sum y order by x* where Map takes care of order by x sum y while reduce does group by x.

 **Disadvantage** of MapReduce: Not suitable for computations requiring complex processing.
-E.g Machine learning **Advantage** of MapReduce: Suitable for descriptive statistics like calculating mean, standard deviation, min, max etc.
+E.g Machine learning

+**Advantage** of MapReduce: Suitable for descriptive statistics like calculating mean, standard deviation, min, max etc.

 Also good for aggregations, counting.

 **Advantage**: Fault tolerant.

 ![MapReduce](./img/map_reduce_functionality.png "MapReduce")

 #### Hadoop YARN
-Include description of YARN architure here
+The following are brief descriptions of the components of a YARN Architecture:

++ Resource manager
+This is the master node that receives requests from cliens and allocates them the cluster of nodes.
+Also monitors the entire system to ensure load balancing and improve performance.
++ Node manager
+Oversees the execution of tasks by nodes within a cluster and reports to the resource manager.
++Application manager
+Cordinates the execution of tasks across multiple containers and instruct the node manager to allocate resources to the containers.
++ Containers
+This is where data is being processed.

 ![YARN Architecture](./img/yarn_architecture.png "YARN Architecture")

 ### Hive
 Hive is a DWH software that supports CRUD(Create, Read, Update, Delete) operations and the management of large datasets in distributed storage environments.
 Apache Hive combines the power of SQL with MapReduce to perform complex transformations(e.g ETL, machine learning, reporting etc) of data that resides on distributive storage systems like HDFS, HBase.
-The aim of Hive is to maximize *performance, scalability, fault tolerance, extensibility and loose-coupling with input formats.
+The aim of Hive is to maximize *performance, scalability, fault tolerance, extendability and loose-coupling* which are the essential factors to consider when designing a DWH.
 When using Hive, it is not mandatory to store data in a standard format as hive provides connectors to access data in different formats.
 There exist connectors for csv and tsv.
 The query language in Hive is HiveQL which is widely similar to SQL and contains several SQL functions.
 Additionally this language is extenable as it supports **User Define Functions (UDFs), User Define Tables (UDTs) and User Define Aggregate Functions (UDAFs).
 HCatalog and WebHCat** are the two main components in Hive and are discussed as follows:

-+ **Hcatalog**: This is the table and data management layer in Hive.
++ **Hcatalog**: This is the data storage and data management layer in Hive.
 On this layer, the data stored in HDFS is presented to users in form of relational tables, which can be queried, though the tables are not related to each other.
 To facililate data processing like read and write operations, Hcatalog supports tools like MapReduce and Apache Pig.

 + **WebHCat**: This offers Web components to HCatalog.
-For instance, WebHCat provides HCatalog with a REpresentational State Transfer (REST) application programming interface(API).Through this, MapReduce, YARN, Pig or Hive jobs can be accessed or executted on the internet.
+For instance, WebHCat provides HCatalog with a REpresentational State Transfer (REST) application programming interface(API).Through this, MapReduce, YARN, Pig or Hive jobs can be accessed or executed on the internet.

 ### Data Lake

-Data lake is one of the *cost effective* developed and widely used solutions to overcome the limitations fo RDBMS in handling Big Data.
+Data lake is one of the *cost effective* developed and widely used solutions to overcome the limitations of RDBMS in handling Big Data.
 A data lake is a central repository that *stores data in its raw form*. *Thus it does not impose a rigit schema when storing data*.
 Most importantly is that *metadata is a major component of data lakes*.
 As such every data is stored alongside its metadata which has a metadata tag and a unique identifier.
 This is useful when a particular dataset is being queried by a *stakeholder or an application*.
 According to Taylor (2023b), a data lake is madeup of the following six (6) layers:

 1. Data ingestion layer: Provide links to data sources from which data is loaded in its raw form.
 Data can be loaded in Batches, Real-time or one-time action.
-2. Date Insight layer: Enables the application of data analysis techniques like machine learning, deep learning etc.
+2. Data Insight layer: Enables the application of data analysis techniques like machine learning, deep learning etc.
 3. Data Distribution storage layer: Allows the system to be scalable which is cost effective.
 4. Data Distillation layer: Allows structured data to be infered from unstructured or semi-structured data.
-This is facilitates use by stakeholders and applications.
+This facilitates use by stakeholders and applications.
 5. Data Processing layer: Data can be processed in parallel and in stages based on the needs of the stakeholders.
 6. Data Unified Layer: Allows the system to be monitored, governed and managed.
-Management of data ensures that data *usability, availability, security and integrity*.
+Management of data ensures data *usability, availability, security and integrity*.

 Furthermore there is a difference between *data lake pond architecture and data lake zone architecture*.
 The following are the types of data lake ponds.
 - Raw Data: Freshly ingested data in its raw form without metadata.